testdotcom/curriculum-vitae/02_experience.typ

 //= Open Source and community

-//= Other
+= Hobbies

-//== Managing a homelab
+== Managing a homelab

-//In my free time I manage a self-hosted homelab over a Raspberry Pi (RPi).
+In my free time I manage a self-hosted homelab over a Raspberry Pi (RPi).
 To keep things relatively simple, it's a *Docker Compose* file of several services, such as the media server.
-//SSH'ing into the homelab is only possible via public key authentication, and a firewall (firewalld) is in place to restrict access only from the local VLAN.
+SSH'ing into the homelab is only possible via public key authentication, and a firewall (firewalld) is in place to restrict access only from within my LAN.